je7sen/SVG_Convertor/README.md

 Setup Configuration
 -------------------
-- Install Processing IDE 1.5.1 from the link above and paste the folowing file from src folder copy RXTXcomm  to 'directory'\processing-1.5.1\java\lib\ext copy both rxtxParallel.dll and rxtxSerial.dll to  'directory'\processing-1.5.1\java\bin
+- Install Processing IDE 1.5.1 from the link above and paste the folowing file from lib folder copy RXTXcomm  to 'directory'\processing-1.5.1\java\lib\ext copy both rxtxParallel.dll and rxtxSerial.dll to  'directory'\processing-1.5.1\java\bin